 The disciplinary procedures called for in the current Rules are summarized in this diagram.

 In 2014, the Senate Rules Committee undertook a review of the Rules.
 Two town halls open to all Columbia affiliates were held on the Morningside campus, on October 17 and November 10, 2014, at which a number of participants spoke.

-The committee intends to circulate its proposed revisions to the Rules about March 13, 2015, with a public discussion to be held on March 27.
-The proposal will be presented to the Senate at the plenary of April 2, to be voted on at the plenary on May 1.
+The committee intends to circulate its proposed revisions to the Rules for public discussion on Friday, April 17, 4-6 p.m. in 309 Havemeyer.
+The revised Rules will also be presented to the Senate at the plenary on April 2 for discussion and for a vote on May 1.
 After that, the Rules will be submitted to the Trustees for their approval.

 Here is the roster of the Rules Committee for 2014-15.
 If you have questions or suggestions about the Rules or the revision, please contact Christopher Riano (crr2107) or Zila Acosta (zra2102) of the Rules Committee, or Tom Mathewson (tmm2), Senate manager, who staffs this committee.

 The next plenary meeting will be Thursday, April 2, 1:15 p.m.,